Surgical Case Library

 Small Intestine

-Phytobezoars constitute undigested vegetable masses in the gastrointestinal tract and represent a rare cause o...
+<p style="text-align: justify;">Phytobezoars constitute undigested vegetable masses in the gastrointestinal tr...

 Phytobezoars causing small bowel obstruction are uncommon, representing about 1.5% of small bowel obstructions and are rarely diagnosed preoperatively.